 If the given commands for setting selinux context did not work, use the following commands:

 # semanage permissive -a cachefilesd_t # semanage permissive -a cachefiles_kernel_t

 FS-Cache will store the cache in the file system that hosts

 /path/to/cache.
 On a laptop, it is advisable to use the root file system (

 /) as the host file system, but for a desktop machine it would be more prudent to mount a disk partition specifically for the cache.

-The host file system must support user-defined extended attributes; FS-Cache uses these attributes to store coherency maintenance information.
-To enable user-defined extended attributes for ext3 file systems (i.e.
+The host file system must support user-defined extended attributes.
+FS-Cache uses these attributes to store coherency maintenance information.
+To enable user-defined extended attributes on a device with ext3 file systems, enter:

 # tune2fs -o user_xattr /dev/device